stevehord/Igneous/README.md

 # Igneous.io
 Sample TFTP Code Project with limits.
-Files are "PUT" only the the stdout - they are not written to the fs.
-Not held in memory after being displayed Files that are Read "Get" must exist on th
+Files are "PUT" only into local memory and written to stdout for dubgging.
+They are not written to the filesystem.
+"GETS" must process against a file that has been successfully "PUT" using the same filename.
+"GET"ing a non existant file with return zero bytes

 # Installation:
 Download to your go/src folder typically